CrossEarth-Gate: Fisher-Guided Adaptive Tuning Engine for Efficient Adaptation of Cross-Domain Remote Sensing Semantic Segmentation: Additional Experimental Details

 \subsection{Proposed Methods}

-We provide the default hyperparameters for our proposed CrossEarth-Gate in Table \ref{gate}.
+The pseudo-code for CrossEarth-Gate is described in Algorithm \ref{alg:crossearth_gate}.
+Furthermore, we provide the default hyperparameters for our proposed CrossEarth-Gate in Table \ref{gate}.
 The implementation is based on the MMEngine framework.
 CrossEarth-Gate introduces a dynamic selection mechanism that activates a specific subset of modules from the RS Module Toolbox based on Fisher Information.
 The importance scores are calculated using the squared gradients accumulated over a defined number of steps, normalized relatively across module types to ensure balanced selection.